 The GlossGenius website builder is… Genius 🙂

 I have never built a website as fast as with this tool.
-Just click a button and you have a website created based on the information you already have stored in the system.
+Just click a button, and you will have a website created based on the information you already have stored in the system.
 And it looks good.

 You can change the main image, add your social account, show your team, and add additional information about your business.
 There’s no need for testing and designing.
 It just works with the information you provide.